johndspence/holbertonschool_low_level_programming/c_function_library/README.txt

 4. The second argument needs to be the folder that you would like to copy the files into.
 5. Duplicates will not be copied.
 6. Usage example: " ./findthelibraryfiles /Users/Holberton/ /Users/Holberton/Documents/CopiedFiles/ “
-7. If you need help email Chandler Mayo at 'Chandler@ChandlerMayo.com'